Tallat-Amin/Tallat-Amin/README.md

 <br clear="both">

 <h2 align="left">Hi 👋!
-My name is Tallat and I'm a Software Engineer, from Pakistan</h2>
+My name is Tallat and I'm a Software Engineer who loves exploring new Tecnologies and Stacks</h2>

 ###